DariuszDepta/mt-on-tour/counter/README.md

 ## Querying the counter value using RPC

-The protobuf definition of the state query looks like this:
+The protobuf definition of the state query looks like this (the same as for gRPC):

 ```protobuf
 message QuerySmartContractStateRequest {